 Many of the issues Canadians think can be most impactful are not ones that we view as getting worse, which is interesting because if the problem is getting worse the implication is that we need to do something.
 But the areas Canadians most want us to be active/ take a leadership role are neither the issues that are getting worse or the ones that aid can be most effective at.
 Consider (below) that the two areas Canadians most want Canada to play a leadership role (right side of the grid) are children’s safety and human rights issues.
 Effectively these are the issues that most align with values.

 Canada will always be called on in the event of an emergency to help but how we help and how we structure our aid is all about priorities.
-An ideal priority is one that aligns with values, is something that we have the tools to be effective at, and is in real need for change.
+An ideal priority has three things.
+First, it is one that aligns with values.
+Second, it is something that we have the tools to be effective at.
+Third, it is in real need for change.
 Public priorities as measured here provide us with conflicting advice about how Canada should focus and develop its international development assistance.

 Based on values, the focus on human rights and children’s issues will be out of touch with being effective with aid.
 The focus on what is getting worse leaves us with assisting with refugees or with disaster relief that are not as high priorities from a value perspective.

 The closest narrative that speaks to Canadians is one around the response to natural disasters.
 From the public perspective, the problem is getting worse and aid is very effective.
-These stories always speak to people because of the fact that there is a “no fault” aspect of a disaster and because the suffering is thrust upon us.
+These stories always speak to people because of the fact that there is a “no fault” aspect of a disaster.
+The suffering is also thrust upon us.
 It could serve as part of a national purpose except that it is not an area Canadians want us to be leaders in.

 Whether the goal is to convince the government or to convince individuals to contribute more, it will be more likely to be reached if it resonates with public priorities and values.
 This leaves an important task — communicate effectively to energize a national purpose for aid which probably require either: